-The reduction of GHG emissions presents a multifaceted opportunity for environmental and public health improvement by providing cobenefits in addition to reducing GHGs.
+The reduction of GHG emissions presents a multifaceted opportunity for environmental and public health improvement by providing cobenefits that contribute to a better quality of life for NWA communities and residents.
+The interconnected nature of these benefits highlights the importance of integrated strategies that address environmental, economic, and public health goals.
 These cobenefits are discussed in the following section(s).